fgamgee/Jitsi-Meet-Secure-Server/README.md

 ## Next up and questions##

 - Define the Threat Model.
-- Start a project on Jitsi Github on a Secure Jitsi Meet Installation and invite the open-source community to comment/help.
-(How?
-Anyone done open source development?)
+- Start a repository (this one!) on Github on a Secure Jitsi Meet Installation and invite the open-source community to comment/help.
 - Get a CIS Level 1 Ubuntu 18.04 Jitsi Meet server up and working on AWS, with same capabilities of the totally insecure server instance (have worked on this, and it is not straightforward).
 - Consider moving to a CIS Level 2 (higher security) Ubuntu or Debian setup.
 - Is there something better than CIS Benchmark for development of secure Debian or Ubuntu server?